mihaiconstantin/netpaw/README.md

 ---

 ## Installation
-- the package can be installed as `devtools::install_github('mihaiconstantin/netPower')`
+- the package can be installed as `devtools::install_github('mihaiconstantin/netpaw')`

 ## Description
-The data used in the study can be loaded via `data("netPowerData")`.
+The data used in the study can be loaded via `data("netpawData")`.
 The code block below illustrates the main four functions found in this package.